xanathar/grimwidgets/README.md

 ### Available grimwidget elements

 - gw_element
 - gw_button
 - gw_button3D
 - gw_rectangle

+### gw_element

+####Properties

+- id: (string) Identifier of the element.
+Not required for child elements.
+- x: (int) horizontal position of the element.
+- y: (int) vertical position of the element
+- marginLeft: (int, default 0) Margin to the element on the left side.
+- marginTop: (int, default 0) Margin to the element on the top.
+- width: (int, default 0) element width
+- height: (int, default 0) element height
+- parent: (gw_element) parent of the element
+- children: (table of gw_element:s)
+- firstMousePressPoint = nil
+- color: (table of integer:s) color of the element {red,green,blue,alpha} eg. {200,200,0,255}
+- textColor: (table of integer:s) color of the element text {red,green,blue,alpha}
+- textSize: (string) possible values are "tiny","small","medium","large"
+- active: (boolean, default = true) if active = false then the element is not drawn.

+####Methods
+- addChild
+- drawSelf
+- draw
+- setRelativePosition
+- moveAfter
+- moveBelow
+- getAncestor
+- deactivate
+- activate
+- getChild

+####Hooks
+- onPress
+- onClick

 ### How to use gwElement?
 There are many ways gwElements can be used.